HumanTree92/esx_plasticsurgery/README.md

 This is just a simple Code that i put together to allow players to fully change their Player.

+# NOTE:
+This will no longer be updated.
+Please use my esx_advancedhospital if you want an updated Version.

 # Requirements:
 * Required:
   * [esx_skin](https://github.com/ESX-Org/esx_skin)